 Fund raising -- Colorado -- Denver

-Overview Covers a bit of his experience before coming to National Jewish Hospital- lawyer in Cincinnati, Anti-Defamation League during WWII, contributions he helped make to NJH, growth and development of NJH over his time there (1962-1978 when interview was recorded); NJH mergers, development, fundraising and research.
+Covers a bit of his experience before coming to National Jewish Hospital- lawyer in Cincinnati, Anti-Defamation League during WWII, contributions he helped make to NJH, growth and development of NJH over his time there as CEO (1962-1982); NJH mergers, development, fundraising and research.

 Series 6 consists of National Council of Jewish Women events materials, including invitations, fliers, and programs that provide information about NCJW activities, their dates and locations, and the ways in which they were promoted.